Brett W. Todd – Page 69 – Clinton County Today

 Brett W. Todd is the managing editor of Clinton County Today.
 Clinton County Today is a community-focused website to provide individuals of Clinton County Indiana and surrounding areas with information impacting their lives.
 Clinton County Today is a service of Progressive Partners of Indiana, LLC where Brett W. Todd is its managing member.

-The Indiana State Department of Health (ISDH) announced today, Wednesday, July 1, 2020, Clinton County has had 279 residents test positive for COVID-19.
+The Indiana State Department of Health (ISDH) announced today, Thursday, July 9, 2020, Clinton County has had 288 residents test positive for COVID-19, a revision down from the previous day’s total of 290.
+The ISDH did not provide additional information as to the cause of the revision.
 There are 2 deaths related to COVID-19 in Clinton County.
-At least 3,650 residents of Clinton County have been tested as reported by the ISDH.
+At least 3,909 residents of Clinton County have been tested as reported by the ISDH.

 ICU Admits: 6